 Hopes, Wishes and Prayers...Oh My

 Just as I check my phone, the email I have been waiting on comes in.
 In addition to the truth we feared, the findings show another rare condition.
-I re-read the information and talk with my dear friend Google, briefly researching SMA Syndrome and Nutcracker syndrome before I share the news with Chris.
+I re-read the information and talked with my dear friend Google, briefly researching SMA Syndrome and Nutcracker syndrome before I shared the news with Chris.
 I poke my head into the bathroom to tell him the current results.
 Busy with his morning routine, his autopilot is set to get ready for work mode.
 He does not break from character.

 A few minutes later, he finds me.
 Trying to be optimistic, "We will have to wait for the surgeon to call you and see what he says."
 I have read the report.
-I am feeling many emotions…but optimism is not one of those emotions.
-Sunday, I was at the hospital, turns out the pain in my lower chest was an ulcer.
+I am feeling many emotions, but optimism is not one of those emotions.
+Sunday, I was at the hospital.
+Turns out the pain in my lower chest was an ulcer.
 Not a big surprise.
 My stomach is churning.
 I wish for another one of those magical GI cocktails the ER doctor gave me.

 I decided I might as well make effective use of being up at the crack of dawn.
 I sort through a load of laundry as Chris gives me one final hug before leaving to begin his day.

 Monday, Make-a-Wish phoned, informing me they were granting Jayde a wish.
 As you can imagine, I cried a river of tears with varying degrees of emotions.
 Someone besides Chris and me recognizes Jayde's struggles.
-The words, "My daughter is a Make-a-Wish kid," are words I never imagined spilling over my lips.
+However, the words, "My daughter is a Make-a-Wish kid," are words I never imagined spilling over my lips.

 I am now lying in bed, attempting to steal a few more hours of sleep before our meeting.
 However, the knowledge of Jayde's test results is making that mission nearly impossible, as my mind continues to race and wonder.
 I do not believe even a Hollywood makeup artist could cover the black circles under my eyes or hide the visible effects from the past few years.